 This course covers medical terms including roots, prefixes, and suffixes with emphasis on spelling, definition, and pronunciation.
+(No prerequisite required)

-AHS 104 Medical Vocabulary/Anatomy (3-0-3)
+AHS 104 Medical Vocabulary/ Anatomy (3-0-3)

 This course introduces the fundamental principles of medical terminology and includes a survey of human anatomy and physiology.
+Dual Enrollment for Basic Patient Care (No prerequisite required).